PhrozenIO/PowerRunAsAttached/README.md

 The difficulty I faced was caused by my need to read both `Stdout` / `Stderr` in parallel of waiting for user input.
 Briefly, making the whole thing interactive was a huge pain in pure Powershell.

 However, I did manage to get something working, only `Stdout` is captured (not `Stderr`).
-I created a Gist: TODO if you are interested in this pure PowerShell version and if you have the knowledge to propose a version that captures perfectly both `Stdout` and `Stderr` interactively without blocking the main thread.
+I created a Gist: [HERE](https://gist.github.com/DarkCoderSc/b38645d7c787749d341a99644186ef8f#file-powerpurerunasattached-psm1) if you are interested in this pure PowerShell version and if you have the knowledge to propose a version that captures perfectly both `Stdout` and `Stderr` interactively without blocking the main thread.